Instructions for Authors

 Note: All the published articles are in double-columned pages.

-If Authors wish to retract their papers after rigorous review/ revisions they are liable to pay 10% of their total expenses on their article as processing fees.
+If author wants to make their article on subscription mode then author need to pay the basic production cost of 319 Euros which includes (Pre- quality, review, Graphic, HTML).
+If author wants to withdraw the article after 78 Hours of receiving the author need to pay the 20% of open Access article processing fees.
 Our review process comprises on Editors, Reviewers, Editorial Assistant, Associate Manager Editor, Assistant Managing Editor, Content Writer with support of Quality Control team, Html team, Web team to ensure that the articles are of the finest quality with crystal clear form.

 Individual waiver requests will be considered on a case-by-case basis and for authors from low-income countries.